Edge of the Continent Tour

 Accommodations

-From a Farm Stay in Ferndale to a river view home in Miranda and a redwood retreat in Fort Bragg, all of your accommodations will be comfortable and take advantage of the beautiful locations we’ll be riding through.
+From cozy cottages in Miranda to ocean view hotels in Fort Bragg and Gualala, all of your accommodations will be comfortable and take advantage of the beautiful locations we’ll be riding through.

 Food

-After bonding over the experience of tackling challenging rides, we’ll share hearty home-cooked dinners together to refuel for the next day.
 Breakfast will include options ranging from oatmeal, eggs and pancakes to fruit, cereal and yogurt.
 Ride nutrition will be provided as well as lunch on days with no services.
+Riders will make their own choices for evening meals from a variety of restaurants in each location.

 Bike Options